Franklin's Magic Christmas

-Franklin's Magic Christmas is a 2001 Canadian animated Christmas film.
-It is the second Franklin film and was released direct-to-video and DVD.
-It is somewhat shorter than Franklin and the Green Knight and Franklin and the Turtle Lake Treasure.
-It has since aired on Nick Jr. In the United States, Canada's Family Channel and on Comcast Video on Demand.
-This movie was loosely based on the book Franklin and Harriet.
+Franklin's Magic Christmas is a 2001 Canadian direct-to-video animated Christmas film written by Betty Quan and directed by John van Bruggen.
+The film's runtime of 55 minutes is somewhat shorter than Franklin and the Green Knight.
+The second Franklin film, it was released on November 6, 2001, has since aired on the Nick Jr. Channel in the United States and on Canada's Family Channel, and has also been available on Comcast Video on Demand.
+The film is loosely based on the book Franklin and Harriet.

 Plot

 Franklin the Turtle, his little sister, Harriet (introduced in the previous film, Franklin and the Green Knight), and their parents, Mr. and Mrs. Turtle, plan to spend Christmas with their maternal grandparents (Mrs. Turtle's parents) at Faraway Farm, a farm far away from Woodland where Mrs. Turtle grew up.
 As the family gets ready to leave, they sing the first and third verses of Deck the Halls.
 Franklin immediately becomes annoyed with Harriet when she throws a snowball at him, causing him to drop a large pile of presents.
 Franklin's best friend Bear and his little sister Beatrice come to collect Franklin's pet goldfish, Goldie, and Franklin accidentally leaves his favorite stuffed toy dog Sam behind.
 Franklin thinks that Harriet dumped Sam in the snow on purpose, when in reality Beatrice had found Sam and Bear had failed to give it back to Franklin before they left.
 Franklin is still annoyed with Harriet when they get to Faraway Farm, and he becomes even more annoyed when he learns that he and Harriet will be sleeping in the same room.
 Later that evening, his grandmother, Jenny, tells a strange story from her childhood about a reindeer.
 This story involves a flashback showing young Jenny and her father (Mrs. Turtle's grandfather and Franklin and Harriet's great-grandfather).
 Jenny admits that she might have imagined things just as Mr. Turtle takes a family portrait, in which Franklin gives a sad look because he still misses Sam.
 Jenny then shows Franklin Sirius outside and sings Twinkle Twinkle Little Star to him before sending him to bed.

-The next day, as Franklin feeds the chickens, Jenny lets him in on a little surprise - she is fixing up an old sleigh for Grandfather Turtle.
+The next day, as Franklin feeds the chickens, Jenny lets him in on a little surprise; she is fixing up an old sleigh for Grandfather Turtle.
 Franklin decides to help, and Jenny introduces him to her neighbors, the Collies, who collect the polish for the sleigh.
 That night, an ice storm strikes, causing a blackout, and while Franklin is checking the attic closet for candles, he comes across the bell from Jenny's story, revealing that she was not imagining the story after all.